COVID-19 vaccines and workplace health and safety

 - personal protective equipment (PPE) can help protect the wearer from exposure to the virus and may be required when other control measures cannot be consistently maintained

 Employers should assess the risks of exposure to covid 19 in their workplace and identify appropriate control measures.
 No single action or control measure is perfect in terms of controlling covid 19 risks.

-Employers need to maintain their covid 19 workplace controls no matter how many of their workers are vaccinated.
+Employers need to continue to take steps to protect workers from covid 19 no matter how many of their workers are vaccinated.

 Screening after vaccination